ahrefs/esgg/README.md

 Supported `_meta` attributes:

 * `{"list":true}` - property is an array (mapped to `list`)
+* `{"list":"sometimes"}` - property is either an array or single element (mapped to json with custom ocaml module wrap that will need to be provided in scope)
 * `{"optional":<true|false>}` - property may be missing (mapped to `option`)
 * `{"ignore":true}` - skip property altogether
 * `{"fields_default_optional":true}` - any subfield may be missing (can be overriden by per-field `optional:false`)